danjulio/tCam/readme.md

 ### Desktop Application
-Both cameras share a common command set for remote access.
+All three cameras share a common command set for remote access.
 A companion Desktop computer application may be used to configure and access the cameras, download new firmware, as well as perform some analysis.

 ![Desktop Application](pictures/app_on_desktop.png)